Google Analytics empowers digital teams to stop guessing and start measuring marketing and website success.

 Google Analytics helps marketers focus their investment on the right campaigns and audiences to maximize every opportunity.
 Follow our beginner’s guide to get started on your Google Analytics journey.

 Getting started with Google Analytics doesn’t have to be intimidating.
-For a high-level overview, read on and be sure to check out our on-demand webinar, Google Analytics 101.
+To get set up for long-term success with one of our favorite marketing analytics tools, dive in below and watch our on-demand webinar, Google Analytics 101.

 Google Analytics Overview and Glossary

 Arriving on Google Analytics, you’ll see dashboards, trends, and individual data sets.
 Quickly navigate to content via the search bar or use the Customization tab (left sidebar) to create and revisit custom dashboards, reports, and alerts.